Kõpu Lighthouse

-Kõpu Lighthouse (Kõpu tuletorn) is one of the best known symbols and tourist sights on the Estonian island of Hiiumaa.
+The Kõpu Lighthouse (Kõpu tuletorn) is one of the best-known symbols and tourist sites on the Estonian island of Hiiumaa.
+It is located in the village of Mägipe.
 It is one of the oldest lighthouses in the world, having been in continuous use since its completion in 1531.
-The lighthouse is quite unique with its shape and an exception among lighthouses because it has gone through all the stages from a medieval landmark up to a modern electrified lighthouse.
+The lighthouse is quite unique with its shape and exceptional among lighthouses because it has gone through all the stages from a medieval landmark up to a modern electrified lighthouse.

 The lighthouse marks the Hiiu Shoal (Hiiu madal, Neckmansgrund) and warns ships away from the shoreline.
 Light from Kõpu Lighthouse can be used for navigation as far as 26 nmi away.

 Kõpu Lighthouse was previously known by its Swedish name, Övre Dagerort.

 Location and design

-The lighthouse is built at the top of the highest hillock of Hiiumaa island, Tornimägi (Tower Hill, 68 m).
+The lighthouse is built at the top of the highest hill of Hiiumaa island, Tornimägi (Tower Hill, 68 m).
 The height of the building itself is 37.7 m, and the light is 103.6 m above sea level, making it the highest coastal light on the Baltic Sea.

-Kõpu Lighthouse has a shape of a square prism with massive buttresses in the directions of principal divisions of the compass.
+Kõpu Lighthouse has a shape of a square prism with massive buttresses in the four cardinal directions.
 The tower is laid solely of stone up to the height of 24 m.
 The outside layer of the walls is supported by lime (and nowadays also cement) mortar, with the body itself built without mortar.

 The body of the tower contains roughly 5000 m3 of stone, with its total weight reaching 12000 t.
 Local limestone and glacial erratic stones were used as building material.

 Originally, the tower was solid stone without any rooms and no light was burned at it; when it was equipped with light, the top of the lighthouse was reached using external wooden stairs, which were later replaced with iron ones.
 During reconstruction in the 1800s, a stairway and two rooms were cut into the tower.